neuroverse-fm/neuropilot/README.md

 If you don't have a Neuro-sama, you can use tools like [Randy](https://github.com/VedalAI/neuro-game-sdk/tree/main/Randy), [Tony](https://github.com/Pasu4/neuro-api-tony) or [Jippity](https://github.com/EnterpriseScratchDev/neuro-api-jippity).
 If you are using Tony, activating auto-answer is recommended, since completion requests are canceled if you click out of VS Code.

-This extension will:
+This extension **will**:

 - let Neuro make inline code suggestions.
 - add Neuro as a chat participant for Copilot Chat.

+If you enable it, this extension **can**:

+- let Neuro edit the current file.
+- let Neuro read and open files in the workspace (planned feature).
+- let Neuro create, rename and delete files in the workspace (planned feature).
+- let Neuro run pre-defined tasks.

-This extension will **not**:
+This extension **will not**:

 - let Neuro read what you type in real time, unless you enable it in the settings.
-- let Neuro read any unopened files, unless you explicitly add them to context.
-- let Neuro directly edit files unsupervised.
-- give Neuro terminal access.
+- give Neuro direct terminal access.

 ## How to use